Get

 Once a kitten has been weaned off its mother, it should be given an appropriate kitten food formulated for their growth and development.
 Kitten food is higher in protein, and some other essential nutrients including fat and calcium.
 It also comes in smaller, bite-size pieces.

 Depending on the breed and individual attributes of a cat, they will generally reach their full adult size between 6 months and 12 months, although some breeds like Maine Coons can take longer.
 When your cat reaches their full adult size and has effectively stopped growing, they can move to adult food.
 Senior diets are also available and there are various formulations with some designed to help other aspects of your cat’s health.
-Once your cat becomes senior (usually over the age of 10), it is a good idea to discuss which diet would offer the best nutrition for your individual cat.
+Once your cat becomes senior (usually over the age of 10), it is a good idea to discuss with a veterinarian which diet would offer the best nutrition for your individual cat.

 At all life stages you should offer a high quality, complete diet that has the AAFCO (Association of American Feed Control Officials) approval on the label.
 Cats are obligate carnivores and require specific nutrients found in meat, such as taurine, in their diet.
 It is also important to feed the right amount of food to avoid obesity related issues such as osteoarthritis and diabetes.